hubforschoolwork/Project1/README.md

-- This website is designed as a convenient method for the end-user to book winery tours quickly and conveniently.
+- This website is designed for the wine enthusiast who likes to visit and tour wineries.
+By using this website, the user can explore a variety of wineries, as listed on the website, and conveniently book a tour using a simple form.

 - Design is such that it contains very basic instructions making use of "quick and convenient" methodology.